-Give your clients an A.I. version of yourself; become a Combined Intelligence Partner.
+Give your clients an AI version of yourself; become a Partner.

 We have created a contract review program that allows you to upload your expertise to our software and offer a co-branded version of LegalSifter to your clients.

-Execute a Combined Intelligence Partner agreement.
+Execute a Partner agreement.
 Identify internal program manager.
-Chart a path to Launch with our Partner Experience team.
+Chart a path to Launch with our Partnerships team.

-Co-brand LegalSifter, load it with your expertise, and train your team.
+Co-brand LegalSifter Review, load it with your expertise, and train your team.
 Build joint marketing messages, web presence, and pricing.
 Review internal processes, including conflicts checks, for new clients.
 Identify prospects and prepare initial campaign.

 Your logo here

 Drive leads and opportunities with the support of our Growth team.
-Close and implement your first subscription with the help of our Client Experience team.
+Close and implement your first subscription with the help of our Sifting Services team.

 Less than 1% of contracts go to outside law firms for review because of cost and speed.
 In-house counsel may review 5-10%.
 The rest are negotiated without the help of a lawyer.

-Our Combined Intelligence Program will allow law firms to serve the pent-up demand for contract review at a speed and cost that makes sense for everyday business.
+Our Partner Program will allow law firms to serve the pent-up demand for contract review at a speed and cost that makes sense for everyday business.
 We estimate the total global addressable market for automatic contract review to be an eye-popping $10,000,000,000.

 New markets do not appear in the legal profession often.
 Law firms that start now will enjoy a disproportionately large share.